andrewhao/beautiful-systems-with-phoenix-contexts-talk/slides.md

 ---

-class: middle
+class: middle center

-### Design goal: High cohesion
+# High cohesion

 Concepts that belong together are likely to change together as a unit

+---

+class: middle center

+# Loose coupling

+Minimal dependencies on external systems

+Hide implementation details to outside callers

 ???

-In many ways, contexts are simple concepts.
-They're just modules that package subsystems together.

----

-class: middle

-### Design goal: Loose coupling

 Contexts have minimal dependencies on external systems (like HTTP, Plug, etc)